NVIDIA/cuda-quantum/docs/sphinx/specification/quake-dialect.md

-The main motivation behind Quake's value model is to directly expose quantum and classical data dependencies for optimization purposes, i.e., to represent the dataflow in quantum computations.
+The main motivation behind Quake's value model is to directly expose quantum and classical data dependencies for optimization purposes, i.e., to represent the data flow in quantum computations.
 In contrast to Quake's memory model, which uses memory semantics (quantum operators act as side-effects on qubit references), the value model uses value semantics, that is quantum operators consume and produce